jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Scavengers can't help but use, collect, and hoard every last piece of technology everyone else thinks is junk.
 Decomposers break down dead technology back into reusable inputs like wreckers recycling total loss cars.

 Now for viruses, or what I like to call testers.
 These are the people who come up with novel ideas using existing technologies, just as viruses have long introduced new genetic material across biological organisms to drive genetic changes.
-Sometimes these changes are helpful innovations, and sometimes they are overtly parasitic actions of nefarious actors like crooks—the latter of which I dealt with so often while adjusting insurance claims.
-Either way, by constantly hacking lifeforms, testers evaluate every member of the ecosystem for its fitness to withstand its constant tinkering, acting as an ever-present selection pressure.
+Sometimes these changes are helpful innovations, and sometimes they are overtly parasitic actions of nefarious actors like crooks—the latter of which I dealt with so often while adjusting insurance claims (and was often accused of being one myself which makes one reflect).
+Either way, by constantly hacking lifeforms, testers evaluate every member of the ecosystem for its fitness to withstand its draining of energy while constantly tinkering, acting as an ever-present selection pressure.
 (Note: testers is not a standard ecological classification; I'm using it for simplification purposes.)

 The need to invent, power, and manually operate tools changed how humans were selected.
 Where biological ecosystems often assign these roles to a dedicated species, ours assigned them to dedicated temperaments: the hoarder who can't throw anything away, the innovator who can't leave a slow tool alone, the tinkerer who breaks things to see how they work.
 Like omnivores, we can each be a mix, of course, but together our personalities cover every job in the food web.
 That's how, even though we were leaving the biological ecosystem behind, we were building another technological one beside it.